ruw321/StackOverflowPWA/README.md

 * Since I had experience developing React App, I chose to make an React Progressive Web App
 * In order to open the database mdf file, I had to use MSSQL, however, since I have a Macbook, so I had to use the Docker
 * I wasted too much time setting up the environment, so I did not have enough time to implemente the push notification
+* The page I wrote is in the Page 1 component, the directory is client/src/pages/Page1

 ## How to run this project:
 ### Backend: